Search Results

 Our Evacuation from the Mountains of North Carolina after Hurricane Helene

-After Hurricane Helene struck North Carolina, Rod Scott and five other guests found themselves stranded at a remote bed-and-breakfast in the Pisgah National Forest.
-Cut off by landslides, flooding, and power outages, they relied on a generator, a hybrid car, and limited internet access to stay connected and make plans.
-Five days after landfall, they managed a grueling, two-and-a-half-mile hike through deep mud and fallen trees to finally reach safety.
+After Hurricane Helene hit North Carolina, Rod Scott and five others were stranded at a remote B&B in the Pisgah National Forest, cut off by landslides and power outages.
+After five days, they hiked 2.5 miles through deep mud and fallen trees to reach safety.

 By Rod Scott